 The Marketing Communications Work Group (MCWG) is the marketing communications, public relations and member relations arm of OCF.
 They have several tasks groups that handle specific areas such as Events, Digital Media, Public Relations, and Branding.
 The team also maintains and provides resources for both OCF and member-company spokespersons.

 The Membership Work Group (MWG) helps recruit new OCF members that can provide input and resources that contribute to the creation of a specification and an open source implementation to meet the requirements of IoT verticals.

 The Open Source Work Group (OSWG) is tasked to oversee the development of IoTivity source code, which implements the OCF standard and specification.
 The team works very closely with the IoTivity Steering Group, since the project is an independent open source project sponsored by OCF and hosted at the Linux Foundation.
 The working group helps maintain the health of the development community and also identifies release candidates that correspond to the OCF released specifications.

 SECURITY WORK GROUP

-The Security WG defines appropriate security framework for each technology and solution defined by the Standards WG, Core Framework TG and vertical TGs if required.
+The Security Work Group defines appropriate security framework for each technology and solution defined by the Standards WG, Core Framework TG and vertical TGs if required.
 The Security WG also endeavors to provide the Standards WG and the TGs with guidance on the security implications of technology choices that these groups are discussing.

 STRATEGY WORK GROUP

-The Strategy WG (former Technology Planning WG) proposes and maintains priorities and roadmaps, based on OCF objectives and IoT market trends.
+The Strategy Work Group (former Technology Planning WG) proposes and maintains priorities and roadmaps, based on OCF objectives and IoT market trends.
 The group works closely with the Board of Directors, as well as the CFWG and OSWG approval and alignment to ensure synergy and tight alignment.
 The team performs market analysis on IoT trends to make sure that OCF is meeting current and future customer needs, and also creates prioritized market-driven use cases and user scenarios.